10 Tips to Help You Focus on Home Improvement Projects

-Similar to prioritizing, assessing your resources carefully, including your time, and prior to starting a project, will help flesh out what’s realistic.
-I’ve learned that when I lay out what’s really needed in terms of materials, time, and cost, I’m able to then have a clearer vision of the project, which tends to reduce what I think of as the “looming” aspect of the project and it becomes easier to move forward.
+Similar to prioritizing, assess your resources (including your time) carefully before starting a project, to help flesh out what’s realistic.
+I’ve learned that when I lay out what’s really needed in terms of materials, time, and cost, I clarify my vision of the project.
+This tends to reduce what I think of as the “looming” aspect of the project, making it easier to move forward.
 Having attainable goals also helps me budget my time, another resistance-reducer.

 7. Try to avoid perfectionism.